 (6) The new company representative must meet examination requirements within 60 calendar days of the last date of employment of the preceding company representative.

+(7) The Company Representative must ensure that the company location remains in compliance with all applicable statutes, rules, and regulatory requirements at all times.

-(7) Exceptions to this requirement for a company license are as follows:
+(8) Exceptions to this requirement for a company license are as follows:

 (a) This rule does not apply to liquefied petroleum gas installations made in a manufactured dwelling or recreational vehicle when those installations are made during the construction of the manufactured dwelling or recreational vehicle.